Luke-Bilhorn/AdventOfCode/README.md

-# AdventOfCode
+# AdventOfCode 2022
-Place to keep past solutions for AoC puzzles.
+Place to keep solutions for AoC puzzles from 2022.